openstack-archive/anvil/docs/source/topics/gettingstarted.rst

 It broke?
 ~~~~~~~~~

-First run the following to check the status of each component.
+First run the following to check the status of each component [#verbose]_.

 ::

     sudo ./smithy -a status

 If you do not see all green status then you should run the following and see
-if any of the ``stderr`` and ``stdout`` files will give you more information
+if any of the ``/var/log/nova,glance,keystone,cinder,...`` log files will give you more information
-about what is occuring
+about what is occuring.

 ::